 Energy-efficient light bulbs or fluorescent tubes: what to do if they break

 Skip to content on this page

 The Climate and Pollution Agency is committed to reducing emissions of mercury and mercury compounds as they are toxic.

 In 2008, the EU prohibited almost all uses of mercury.
 However, we need to save energy .
 Common incandescent light bulbs will soon become unavailable because they generate more heat than light.
 These are being replaced by energy-efficient light bulbs, which contain mercury.

 Fluorescent lamps and energy-saving bulbs contain small amounts of mercury for them to work efficiently (low power consumption).
 Mercury also prolongs the lifetime of these products.
 Within the light source there is a low pressure and a temperature of about 40 °C where the gas discharge unit contains mercury vapour (the boiling point of mercury is 357 °C, although some mercury evaporates at room temperature where it is in liquid form, and even more at 40 °C).
 When the lamp is switched off, almost all the mercury is condensed as particles.
 As the light source ages, some of the mercury is absorbed into the coating on the inside of the glass.

 In a few years, LED-based light sources will become more affordable and these do not contain mercury.
 Until then, we must use light sources that each contain 2-5 milligrams of metallic mercury.
 This is not a lot but is enough that we should take some simple precautions if a fluorescent tube or a bulb shatters.

-What should you do if a mercury-containing bulb shatters?
+What should you do if a mercury-containing bulb or tube shatters?

-- Open the window to air the room.
+- Open the window to air the room while cleaning up.